heading-dotFind Relief from

 This transition period is characterized by significant changes in your body as it prepares for the next stage of life, where you can no longer bear children.
 Unfortunately, the years leading up to menopause can be extremely uncomfortable due to these hormonal fluctuations.
 That's where female HRT starts to make a lot of sense.

-Understanding Hormone Replacement Therapy in Charlotte
+Understanding Hormone Replacement Therapy in Charlotte, NC

 During menopause, many women opt for hormone replacement therapy.
 Menopause marks the end of the reproductive phase, and as you enter perimenopause, your estrogen and progesterone levels decline, and eventually, your body produces a fraction of the hormones it used to.
 This hormonal imbalance results in uncomfortable symptoms.